Pnogo/pnogo_api/README.md

 To start the API we need to first define some environment variables used by Flask.
 By setting the `FLASK_ENV` variable to `development` we enable some very useful functionalities, such as auto refresh on save (so we don't need to reopen Flask every time we edit the code) and the included debugger.

-This can be done in Windows using `set`, while on linux `export` must be used.
+This can be done in Windows using `set`, while on linacs `export` must be used.
 For example, in Windows:

 ```shell
 set FLASK_APP=run